There Might Be More Than Just COPD Going On….

 - Taking medications as prescribed.

 While these are only a few tips to help with COPD and related conditions, asking your doctor is the best choice for managing your health.
-Of course, if you are a patient suffering from COPD, then stem cell therapy could be for you!
+Of course, if you are a patient suffering from COPD, then cellular therapy could be for you!
 If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.

 - Breathing Exercises